Knowledge Distillation for Federated Learning: a Practical Guide: Enabling FL Model Heterogeneity via KD

-FedAvg's protocol can be enhanced to enable model heterogeneity by leveraging server-side ensemble distillation on top of the aggregation step \citep{lin2020ensemble, sattler2021fedaux}.
+FedAvg's protocol can be enhanced to enable model heterogeneity by leveraging server-side ensemble distillation on top of the aggregation step \cite{lin2020ensemble,sattler2021fedaux}, through which knowledge is transferred among clients with different model architecture.
 To this end, the server can maintain a set of prototypical models, with each prototype representing all learners with same architecture.
-After collecting updates from clients, the server firstly performs a per-prototype aggregation and then produces soft targets for each received client model either leveraging unlabeled data or synthetically generated examples.
-Next, such soft targets are averaged and used to fine tune each aggregated model prototype, exchanging knowledge among clients with different model architecture.
-Alternative possible solutions to enable model heterogeneity consist in exploiting distributed adaptations of co-distillation \cite{anil2018large} instead of parameter-averaging algorithms such as FedAvg, as presented in the following.
+After collecting updates from clients, the server firstly performs a per-prototype model aggregation and then produces soft targets for each received client model either leveraging unlabeled data or synthetically generated examples.
+Next, such soft targets are averaged and used to fine tune each aggregated model prototype.
+Alternative possible solutions to enable model heterogeneity consist in exploiting distributed adaptations of CD instead of parameter-averaging algorithms such as FedAvg, as presented in the following.